Haxxnet/Compose-Examples/examples/ipsec-vpn-server/README.md

 docker logs ipsec-vpn-server

 # elevated powershell; import the VPN profile into Windows using the password from docker logs above
+# if you have not chosen to use a randomly created password (env var VPN_PROTECT_CONFIG=yes), then use a blank entry and just hit enter
 certutil.exe -f -importpfx .\vpnclient.p12 NoExport

 # elevated powershell; set additional reg key to harden IKEv2 key exchange